Prehistoric Iberia: Neolithic

 Dolmen of Menga, Antequera Dolmens Site, c.
 3700 BC.

-In the 6th millennium BC, Andalusia experiences the arrival of the first agriculturalists.
-Their origin is uncertain, but they arrive with already developed crops (cereals and legumes).
-The presence of domestic animals instead is unlikely, as only pig and rabbit remains have been found and these could belong to wild animals.
-They also consumed large amounts of olives but it's uncertain too whether this tree was cultivated or merely harvested in its wild form.
-Their typical artifact is the La Almagra style pottery, quite variegated.
+In the 6th millennium BC, Andalusia experienced the arrival of the first agriculturalists.
+Their origin is uncertain, but they arrived with already developed crops (cereals and legumes).
+The presence of domestic animals instead was unlikely, as only pig and rabbit remains have been found, and these could potentially belong to wild animals.
+They also consumed large amounts of olives, but it's uncertain too as to whether this tree was cultivated or merely harvested in its wild form.
+There is an abundance of La Almagra style pottery found, with their style being quite variegated.

 The Andalusian Neolithic also influenced other areas, notably Southern Portugal, where, soon after the arrival of agriculture, the first dolmen tombs begin to be built c.
 4800 BC, being possibly the oldest of their kind anywhere.

-C. 5700 BC Cardium pottery Neolithic culture (also known as Mediterranean Neolithic) arrives to Eastern Iberia.
-While some remains of this culture have been found as far west as Portugal, its distribution is basically Mediterranean (Catalonia, Valencian region, Ebro valley, Balearic islands).
+In c.
+5700 BC, Cardium pottery Neolithic culture (also known as Mediterranean Neolithic) arrived to Eastern Iberia.
+While some remains of this culture have been found as far west as Portugal, its distribution is essentially Mediterranean (Catalonia, Valencian region, Ebro valley, Balearic islands).

-The interior and the northern coastal areas remain largely marginal in this process of spread of agriculture.
-In most cases it would only arrive in a very late phase or even already in the Chalcolithic age, together with Megalithism.
+The interior and the northern coastal areas remained largely marginal as agriculture spread through the peninsula.
+In most cases it would only arrive during a very late phase of the Neolithic or even into the Chalcolithic age, together with Megalithism.